You're Gonna Love Tomorrow

 "Another Hundred People"

-"With So Little To Be Sure Of"
+"With So Little to Be Sure Of"

 "Pretty Little Picture"